Sam Emery

-Samuel Horouta Emery (1885 – 20 April 1967) was a New Zealand labourer, farmer, rugby player, storekeeper, carrier, businessman, local politician.
+Samuel Horouta Emery (1885 – 20 April 1967) was a New Zealand labourer, farmer, rugby player, storekeeper, carrier, businessman and local politician.
 Of Māori descent, he identified with the Ngāti Mahuta, Ngāti Maniapoto, Ngāti Pūkeko and Waikato iwi.
-He was born in Kakepuku, Waikato, New Zealand, on 1885.
+He was born in Kakepuku, Waikato, New Zealand, in 1885.

+From a poor family and unable to read or write, Emery ran away aged 12 to work in the gumfields.
+He later set up a bus service, Emery Transport Company.
+In 1915, he became a partner in a sawmilling business and bought a 34-passenger launch, Hikuwai.
+He was also the licensed postmaster at Rotoiti.
+He became involved with incorporating Māori land and held office in tribal trusts.
+In 1944 he was elected to the Rotorua County Council.
+After his wife Kataraina died, he organised the building of a large meeting house, Te Rangiunuora, which was opened by the Prime Minister Walter Nash.

 In 1953, Emery was awarded the Queen Elizabeth II Coronation Medal.